Gas then clutch or clutch then gas?

-Should you move off in a car using gas then clutch or clutch then gas?
-Drivers often argue about this but I’m interested in facts not opinions.
+Gas then clutch or clutch then gas?
+Drivers argue about this but I’m interested in facts not opinions.

 This is where the misunderstanding comes from.
 People who say it’s clutch then gas are actually doing gas then clutch themselves; they just don’t know it!

 Hardly a week goes by when I don’t get an email off something saying something like this: